eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 }
 ```

-When some event has ouccured on the FDs we that we added to the epoll, `epoll_wait()` returns the number of FD’s for which events have occurred.
+When some event has ouccured on the FDs that we added to the epoll, `epoll_wait()` returns the number of FD’s for which events have occurred.
 The events themselves will be stored in the `events[]`.
 We wraped this in an infinite loop to keep the server running indefinitely.

 Now that we got the number of events, we have to iterate through the `events[]` array and proccess them.
 Since the epoll is only monitoring the listening socket right now the events will be from that only.